top of page

 Zeina Hashem

-Zeina is a junior majoring in Psychology and minoring in Biology and Symbolic Systems.
+Zeina is a masters student in Symbolic Systems.
 She is interested in psychopathology and the neural basis of social and emotional wellbeing.
 In her free time she likes to read, cook (badly) and enjoy live music.

 Alma Zaki